Dynamic Interaction Trigger Links ❺

 Trigger Your Click Interactions with Links

-Webflow's interactions are powerful, but they are not easily script-accessible.
+Webflow's interactions are powerful, but they are not easily triggered from JavaScript.

 Use Cases